adenk2/IS477/README.md

 **Notebook:** `04_GSOM_Cleaning.ipynb`

 What it does:
-* Converts units: Celsius → Fahrenheit, millimeters → inches
+* Converts units: Celsius to Fahrenheit
 * Filters to growing season (April-September)
 * Aggregates monthly data to annual summaries
 * Creates derived variables (GDD, precipitation adequacy)